 The Brazos Valley is also conveniently connected to the world through roadways, railways and the airways.
 Within the community, commute times are far shorter than what you find in the rest of Texas and its largest metropolitan areas.

 A Leader in Innovation

 The Brazos Valley is an international leader in engineering, agriculture and biomedical innovations through the presence of world-class infrastructure and expertise within the Texas A&M System, Texas A&M University and several key state research and extension agencies.
 In addition, the Texas Engineering Extension Service (TEEX) and the Blinn College District are partnering on critical workforce training and technical education.
 Local school districts are adding to the workforce development with training of their own.

 Business is Booming

 Businesses from around the globe are coming to the Brazos Valley.
-Companies like vaccine manufacturers FUJIFILM Diosynth Biotechnologies, iBio, Matica Biotechnology and Zoetis are fueling the strong growth in the region’s Biocorridor and beyond.
+Life sciences companies like FUJIFILM Diosynth Biotechnologies, Matica Biotechnology and Zoetis are fueling the strong growth in the region’s Biocorridor and beyond.
 Axis Pipe and Tube’s highly automated, state-of-the-art facility is impacting the energy sector.
 Wayfair’s 450-employee service center is revolutionizing internet shopping experiences.
 These businesses and many more are catalyzing related investments in transportation and logistics, advanced materials, life sciences and IT.